franciskisiara/osmose/README.md

 [![Total Downloads](https://poser.pugx.org/agog/osmose/downloads)](https://packagist.org/packages/agog/osmose)
 [![License](https://poser.pugx.org/agog/osmose/license)](https://packagist.org/packages/agog/osmose)

-An elegant way to filter your eloquent colelctions
+An elegant way to filter your eloquent collections

 ## Getting Started
-Osmose can be pulled in using composer by running the command
+To pull osmose in your project, use the command

 ```
 composer require agog/osmose
 ```

 ## Defining Osmose Filters
-To generate filters, run the make-filter artisan command provided by osmose, providing the name of the filter to be generated.
+Osmose provides an artisan command `make-filter` that accepts the name of the filter to be generated, which quickly scaffolds a filter class

 ```
 php artisan osmose:make-filter CharacterFilter
 ```
-This will generate the file <code>CharacterFilter.php</code> within the `App\Http\Filters` namespace.
+A <code>CharacterFilter.php</code> file will be created in the `App\Http\Filters` namespace.

 ***NB: The Filters folder will be automatically created if it does not exist.***